 (5) Establish realistic delivery schedules, start dates and transition periods that will encourage small business participation;

-(7) Ensure that the requiring activity demonstrates and documents its market research (FAR Part 10, DFARS Part 210, and DARS Part 10) of small businesses for every acquisition.
-If a small business set-aside is not recommended, documentation as to why small business should not be considered shall be substantiated in the Market Research Report (MRR).
+(6) Ensure that the requiring activity and contracting officer demonstrate and document market research (FAR Part 10, DFARS Part 210, and DARS Part 10) of small businesses for every acquisition.
+If a small business set-aside is not recommended, documentation as to why a small business set-aside should not be considered shall be substantiated in the Market Research Report (MRR).
 (Reference DARS Part 10 (S-91)).

 (S-91) DD Form 2579

-(1) All submissions of the DD Form 2579 require the following documentation:
+(1) All submissions of the DD Form 2579 require the following documentation (if applicable):

-(i) MRR applicable to the requirement.
-The MRR’s are located at
+(i) Signed MRR applicable to the requirement.
+The MRR templates are located at

-(2) The Office of Small Business Programs may require additional documentation outlined below:
+(2) The OSBP may require additional documentation outlined below: